 While Hasbro has enough money to cover the settlement and fix website issues, the reality is that most ADA lawsuits target smaller companies.
 These businesses often lack the resources for lengthy legal battles, making them particularly vulnerable to the financial impact of accessibility lawsuits.

-The message is clear: investing in accessibility now costs significantly less than facing legal action later.
+The message is crystal clear: investing in accessibility now costs significantly less than facing legal action later.
 Plus, it opens your business to millions of potential customers who might otherwise struggle to use your website.

 Understanding ADA compliance standards